pytorch/serve/README.md

 ### Serve a Model

-Once installed, you can get MMS model server up and running very quickly.
+Once installed, you can get TS model server up and running very quickly.
 Try out `--help` to see all the CLI options available.

 ```bash
 torchserve --help